-Exhibit 5 provides an ex-post breakdown of the use of proceeds by eligible project category and funding mechanism.
-Using definitions outlined in the GBP, €155.2 million (21% of total net proceeds) was allocated to renewable energy expenditure, €241.3 million (32%) to clean transportation projects, and €348.5 million (47%) to a variety of subsidies related to sustainable management of living natural resources.
+Exhibit 5 provides a breakdown of the broad eligible project categories provided in the final terms of offering and the green bond framework.
+It is our understanding that the proceeds have yet to be allocated to specific budgetary expenditure items, but are likely to follow a similar distribution to the 2016 transaction.
+Proceeds from the 2016 bond, using definitions outlined in the GBP, saw €155.2 million (21% of total net proceeds) allocated to renewable energy expenditure, €241.3 million (32%) to clean transportation projects, and €348.5 million (47%) to a variety of subsidies related to sustainable management of living natural resources.